 Content marketing is critical to business growth.
 Even though we know this, that doesn’t mean new content is going to flow automatically.
 This guide outlines what to do when this happens and steps to prevent idea shortages.

-What Happens When Marketers Run Out of Ideas?
+What Happens When Marketers Start Running Out of Ideas?

 We all have a “bank” of ideas, but sometimes you can’t cash in on them.
 For example, they might not target your audience specifically.
 Or they might not be evergreen so, you can’t run with them until you update them for relevance (like a top 10 post about a specific year’s products, services, events, and other ideas like that).